 Method 1: Using .deb file

-Download the .deb file.
-You can download the latest version from this link.
-Find the latest stable version and download the .deb file.
+Download the latest stable version of the .deb file.

-This will open Ubuntu Software Center.
+This will open Ubuntu’s Software Center.
 Click install to start the installation.
-Before proceeding Ubuntu will ask you to enter your account password for authentication.
+Ubuntu will ask you to enter your account password for authentication.
 Enter it to proceed.

 Method 2: Using Snap Packages

-Installing ODrive using .deb file is a lot easy and very beginner-friendly, but this graphical method may not be for everyone.
-You can also install using Snap packages.
+Installing ODrive using the .deb file method is a lot easier and is very beginner-friendly.
+This graphical method may not be for everyone.
+You can also install ODrive using Snap packages.
 Snap packages are the universal packages that can be installed on all the Linux distros.

 This will install ODrive on your Ubuntu.

 AppImage is another general package that can install the software on all the Linux distros.
 It is a step above snap packages and flatpaks.
 The crazy thing about it is that it doesn’t need extraction or installation.
 It also doesn’t require root permission, as there is no installation.
 To run the app, you just must make it executable.
 If you want to uninstall the software, just delete the file.
 AppImage can be compared to a .exe file on Windows, which can run the apps without installation.
 The only downside to AppImage is that it is going to take up a lot of your hardware space.
 To download the app image, go to this link.
 Find the latest stable version and download AppImage.

 To make the AppImage executable follow the following two steps.